HackBeanpot/application-portal/infrastructure/dev/README.md

 mongo express is setup to run on port 8081. you can visit the db, after it's running, in your browser at localhost:8081. this is purely for development purposes.

+## Testing

+### Unit Testing

+#### Creating test files

+Test files should be localized to the same directory as the components that they test.
+Syntax for naming your files:

+`filename.test.tsx`

+Note that you _must_ use the `tsx` extension in order to render components, just as in your component file.

+#### Data test IDs

+Unit test components by adding a `data-testid` to the top-most div.
+You can use this to inspect the DOM and assess that certain properties of the elements being tested (such as their text) have been rendered appropriately.

+Follow the `ApplicationStatusDialogue.tsx` file as an example for this.
+You can see how the component has been tested in `ApplicationStatusDialogue.test.tsx` as you set up tests for additional components.

+#### What do I need to test about my component?

 ### References

 - Docker Hub Mongo Image Reference: https://hub.docker.com/_/mongo/